loosolab/UROPA/docs/uropa-example.md

 **The direction is considered a priority parameter for the annotation, so only if direction is valid, the distance will then be validated, too.**

-The location of a peak relative to the annotated feature can also be found at the column 'genomic_location' even when 'direction' key is not given.
+The location of a peak relative to the annotated feature can also be found at the column **'genomic_location'** even when 'direction' key is not given.
 This allows for an extra control of results, with or without filtering parameters.

-**Note** : In some cases the 'upstream' direction will be matched with annotation of genomic_location = 'overlapStart' , and respectively the 'downstream' direction will contain annotation with the genomic_location = 'overlapEnd', because a partial overlap with the feature is allowed when filtering for upstream/downstream peaks to features.
+**Note** : In some cases the 'upstream' direction will be matched with annotation of genomic_location = **'overlapStart'** , and respectively the 'downstream' direction will contain annotation with the genomic_location = **'overlapEnd'**, because a partial overlap with the feature is allowed when filtering for upstream/downstream peaks to features.

-So, more specific annotation can be useful for peaks like this one, in order to obtain a unique feature matching the requirements.
+So,globally, this example shows that more specific annotation can be useful for peaks like this one, in order to obtain a unique feature matching more specific requirements.
-For example, if some genomic regions are known to be enriched in transcriptionally active promoters, we would be interested to know to which features these regions are found upstream.
-Moreover, ‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.
+There is interest in cases where for example, some genomic regions are known to be enriched in transcriptionally active promoters, and we would be interested to know to which features these regions are found upstream.
+Moreover, a ‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.